Houston Pest Guide: Scorpions

 Limiting their food supply will limit the chances that they'll invade your home.
 Scorpions are predators that feed primarily on other insects.
 Keeping the insect population in general down around your home is one way to keep scorpions away.

 Scorpions are not insects, they're arthropods, essentially stinging land lobsters.
 But because they are not insects, many treatments designed to work on insects will be ineffective against scorpions.
 Because of the danger of scorpion bites, getting professional pest control if you see scorpions in your home is usually a good idea.
-If you see a scorpion in your home, give Bulls Eye a call at 713-222-PEST (7378) and we'll be happy to come out and take care of it for you.
+If you see a scorpion in your home, give Bulls Eye a call at 713-222-PEST (7378) and we'll be happy to come out and take care of it for you.What Our Customers Are Saying

-Ruben is always polite and professional.
+Ruben is always on time and does an excellent job.